 Employer action: PREPARE TO ACT

-If the proposed changes are materially amended or finalized, the Lockton Global People Solutions Compliance Practice will update this article accordingly.
+If the Japanese government announces any updates on the planned implementation dates, the Lockton Global People Solutions Compliance Practice will update this article accordingly.

 Further Information